ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

-3. Keep adding water in until you get a dough like consistency.
-Your dry ingredients will fizz as you add the water- avoid adding more water than you need to create the proper consistency.
+Keep adding water in until you get a dough like consistency.
+Your dry ingredients will fizz as you add the water - avoid adding more water than you need to create the proper consistency.

 Press your bath bomb dough into your molds.
-I used the bottom of left over Easter eggs, but you can use ice cube trays, silicone cupcake liners and more.
+I used the bottom of leftover Easter eggs, but you can use ice cube trays, silicone cupcake liners and more.
 The dough really holds even intricate details and you can make them into any shape!

 Since I was using hard plastic Easter eggs, I was able to pack the dough in really well.
 When the mold was full, I pressed the bath bombs against parchment paper to make the bottoms flat.